Home date: how to prepare for the first one

 If you’ve been dating for a while, you’re probably considering tackling the first home date.
 But how can you make sure everything goes smoothly when your relationship is still new?
-Here are our top tips
+Here are our top tips for dating at home

-If you’ve exhausted the coffee break date, the dinner date, the after work drinks date and the ‘let’s do something fun on a Saturday date’, then it’s time to consider the home date.
+If you’ve exhausted the coffee break date, the dinner date, the after-work drinks date and the ‘let’s do something fun on a Saturday date’, then it’s time to consider the home date.
 You might be hesitant as letting someone into your world can seem like a daunting step , but it will give your new relationship the chance to move on to the next level.
 Here’s our list of do’s and don’ts for that first home date:

 Be sure you’re both ready